 Yes.
 Many instructors assign tests in their online classes.
 Students may sign an ethical agreement saying they will not copy or share their exam, and that the person taking the test is the person registered for the course.
 Tests may be timed, and do not typically allow for open-book responses.
 Learn more about DMU’s Integrity Code.

 Do I need a proctor for my exams?

-Typically exams are given through the Angel Learning Management System and don’t require a proctor.
+Typically exams are given through the Desire2Learn Learning Management System and don’t require a proctor.
 However, exams may need to be proctored as determined by your instructor.